websemantics/awesome-pyrocms/README.md

 ## Extensions

 - [GitHub API Extension](https://github.com/anomalylabs/github_api-extension): Easily integrate GitHub APIs into your Streams Platform projects.
-- [Entity Builder Extension](https://github.com/websemantics/entity_builder-extension): This extension once installed, works silently in the background to generate entities for all your streams.
-It will also configure your module with routes, bindings, language files so you don't have to lift a finger.
+- [Entity Builder Extension](https://github.com/websemantics/entity_builder-extension): This extension works silently in the background to generate entities for all your streams and will configure your module with routes, bindings, language files so you don't have to lift a finger.

 ## Plugins